 I’ve heard more than once the misconception that selling insurance is easy.

 If selling insurance was so easy, then why is it that roughly 10 percent of the independent insurance agents generate the vast majority of the sales?
+Are they better salespeople?
+Do they know something you don’t know?

 Why Do Insurance Agents Fail?

-Most Agents Aren’t Prepared to be Business Owners
+Insurance Agent’s Aren’t Prepared to be Business Owners

-And, this isn’t just reserved for new agents.
-I can’t even tell you how many prospective agents have abruptly ended a conversation when they learned we didn’t pay for their leads.
-What our industry has done is create a self-fulfilling prophecy where the “bottom 90% or so” of agents are slaves to somebody’s else’s marketing.
+I can’t even tell you how many prospective independent agents have abruptly ended a conversation when they learned we didn’t pay for their leads.
+What our industry has done is create a self-fulfilling prophecy where the “bottom 90% or so” of independent agents are slaves to somebody’s else’s marketing.

-They are on their heels waiting for the next lead card to hit their mailbox vs. out hustling and generating new prospects.
-When one agency’s leads start fading the agent simply pulls up stakes and moves to the next.
+When one agency’s leads start fading the agent simply pulls up stakes and moves to the next FMO.
 And, that often means taking on new product contracts and a lot more boxes of applications and brochures.

 How to Not Suck at Being an Insurance Agent

-It doesn’t have to be that way.
-Agents have a choice to actively participate in the success of their business and dramatically increase the odds of success.
+You have a choice to actively participate in the success of your business and dramatically increase the odds of success.
 We believe there are three critical factors to make this occur:

 Learn to Love the Phone